Kilo vs ChirpStack: managed or self-hosted LoRaWAN network server?

 - You want an SLA and a support contract rather than operating Postgres, Redis, and an MQTT broker yourself.

-Gateways speaking LoRa Basics Station or the Semtech UDP packet forwarder re-point at Kilo’s built-in network server, and device payload decoding is rebuilt with inline normalization — watch the live raw payload and map fields yourself.
+Gateways speaking LoRa Basics Station re-point at Kilo’s built-in network server, and device payload decoding is rebuilt with inline normalization — watch the live raw payload and map fields yourself.
 Keep your current server running and migrate device by device.
 Book a call and we’ll plan the parallel run.
+Kilo accepts LoRa Basics Station only — an encrypted TLS/WSS link using certificates the platform issues — and refuses the legacy Semtech UDP packet forwarder, which carries traffic with no encryption or authentication and gives you nowhere to load a certificate.
+Most modern gateways run Basics Station; check your firmware before scheduling the cutover.

 Compare